-The results of the investigation of a formal complaint will be set forth in a written report that willinclude at least all of the following information:
+The results of the investigation of a formal complaint will be outlined in a written report that will include at least all of the following information:

-A description of the circumstances giving rise to the formal complaint;

-A description of the procedural steps taken during the investigation, including all individuals contacted and interviewed;

-A summary of the testimony of each witness the investigator interviewed;

-An analysis of relevant evidence collected during the investigation, including a list of relevant documents;

-A specific finding as to whether the allegations occurred using a preponderance of the evidence standard;

-A table of contents if the report exceeds ten pages; and

-Any other information deemed appropriate by the District.
+- A description of the circumstances giving rise to the formal complaint; - A description of the procedural steps taken during the investigation, including all individuals, contacted and interviewed; - A summary of the testimony of each witness the investigator interviewed; - An analysis of relevant evidence collected during the investigation, including a list of relevant documents; - A specific finding as to whether the allegations occurred using a preponderance of the evidence standard; - A table of contents if the report exceeds ten pages; and any other information deemed appropriate by the district.

-The investigator will not make a determination regarding responsibility.
+The investigator will not determine responsibility.
 The investigator may redact information not directly related to the allegations or privileged information.
-However, the investigator will keep a log of information he/she/they do not produce to the Parties.
+However, the investigator will keep a log of information he/she/they does not produce to the parties.
 The investigator will provide this log only to the Title IX Coordinator.
-The Title IX Coordinator will not disclose the log to the Parties, but will maintain the log in the Title IX Coordinator's file, in the event it later becomes relevant.
+The Title IX Coordinator will not disclose the log to the parties but will maintain the log in the Title IX Coordinator's file, in the event it later becomes relevant.

-At least ten days prior to a hearing or other time of determination regarding responsibility, the District will send the investigative report to each Party and their Advisors, if any, the investigative report in an electronic format or a hard copy, for review and written response.
-The Parties will have at least ten days to submit a written response.
+At least ten days before a hearing or other time of determination regarding responsibility, the district will send the investigative report to each party and their advisors, if any, the investigative report in an electronic format or a hard copy, for review and written response.
+The parties will have at least ten days to submit a written response.